-If your business requires more information from users to complete the contact/signup forms, the WPForms conversational form is what you need.
+If your business requires more information from users to complete the contact/signup forms, the WPForms conversational forms builder is what you need.

-Unlike the basic lead generation form with two fields for users to enter (name and email address).
-The conversational forms make it possible to ask users many questions without feeling overwhelmed.
+Unlike the basic lead generation forms with two fields for users to enter (name and email address), WordPress interactive forms allow users to ask questions without feeling overwhelmed.

-It brings the feeling of a face-to-face human conversation into the web form interaction.
+It brings the feeling of a face-to-face human conversation into the web form interactions.
 And makes it possible to ask one question at a time.

-Conversational forms make the content on the page more engaging, and easy to complete for users.
-By that, it boosts the form completion rate and subsequently, increases lead signup.
+Conversational forms WPForms make the content on the page more engaging and easy to complete for users.
+It boosts the form completion rate and subsequently increases lead signup.

-WPForms conversational forms are distraction-free landing pages form.
+WPForms interactive, user-friendly forms are distraction-free landing pages form.
 But you can add it to your existing WordPress pages/post too.

 Here is a conversational contact form demo on the WPForms website.

-Since conversational forms are barely a new type of web form, you may be wondering what are the benefits to your business?
+Since conversational forms are barely a new type of web form, you may wonder what the benefits are to your business.

 Do I need Conversational Web Forms?

-Well, if your contact forms require users to enter dozens of fields, you take surveys, job application forms, accidental report form, event planning, etc…
+If your contact forms require users to enter dozens of fields, you take surveys, job application forms, accidental report forms, event planning, etc…

-You may definitely benefits from WPForms conversational forms.
+You may benefit from WPForms conversational or smart forms.

-Some of the uses or benefits to conversational forms are:
+Some of the uses or benefits of conversational smart forms are: